PART I

 PART II

-and I'm supposed to
+and I'm supposed to find them.

 So here we are.